infstate/wrenchlib/README.md

 - Ensure that the appropriate package manager or privilege tool (e.g., `sudo`, `doas`, or `winget`) is installed on the system before using the library.
 - On Windows, make sure you have `winget` installed and properly configured.
+- If any package manager is not installed, Wrenchlib will prompt you for permission to install it.

 ### Troubleshooting